People

 Associate Professor

-I am an interdisciplinary conservation scientist interested in understanding and comparing the effectiveness of efforts to protect and restore nature.
+I am an interdisciplinary conservation scientist interested in understanding the effects and costs of efforts to protect and restore nature.

 I wonder: where and how should conservation happen today if “we” want Earth’s diverse values to persist?

 That’s a hard question.
-In addition to not knowing where everything is, and what it takes to keep it around, we barely know what nature “we” want and how to balance it with resource use.
+In addition to not knowing where everything is, and what it takes to keep it around, we barely know what nature “we” want and how to balance it with other uses.

 This is not an AI.

-My lab’s research agenda is shaped by questions that aim to contribute to this large challenge in one way or another.
-Our project ask:
+My lab’s research agenda is shaped by questions that aim to contribute to this “portfolio of life” problem in one way or another.
+Our projects ask:

 • How effective are different conservation efforts (e.g. protected areas, payments, acquisitions, indigenous lands)?
 Where do they happen and why?